Cédric Zesiger: Club career

 On 29 June 2019, it was confirmed that Zesiger had signed a four-year contract with Young Boys.

+On 3 May 2023, Zesiger agreed to join Bundesliga club VfL Wolfsburg on a four-year contract when the transfer window opened.

+On 14 January 2025, Zesiger joined Augsburg on loan with an option to buy.
+On 27 May 2025, Augsburg exercised their option to buy and signed a four-year contract with Zesiger.

 International career

-He made his debut for the Switzerland national football team on 1 September 2021 in a friendly against Greece.
+Zesiger made his debut for the Switzerland national team on 1 September 2021 in a friendly against Greece.
 He played the full match in a 2–1 home victory.